putuoka/c4it-blog/content/posts/2019/007-api-gateway/article.md

 This way the APIs are available online but not easily discoverable.

 I know, this workaround is dirty.
-Personally I don't like it, but it works.
+Personally, I don't like it, but it works.

 ## SSL Termination

 Since an API Gateway sits in front of your backend, a nice idea is to implement SSL Termination here.
 But... __what is SSL Termination__?
 Let's take a step back.
 When you secure your website with SSL you send encrypted data "on the wire" and decrypt and verify the message on the endpoints.
-This means that every time you request a resource from a server, the request must be decrypted before the usage. __Decryption is an intensive process__, and server resources will be used not only to elaborate the request but also to decrypt the message, slowing down the entire process.
+This means that every time you request a resource from a server, the request must be decrypted before usage. __Decryption is an intensive process__, and server resources will be used not only to elaborate the request but also to decrypt the message, slowing down the entire process.

 With SSL Termination you move the burden of decryption from the server to the load balancer, or in this case the Gateway.
 This means that when a request is done, the server "in the middle" decrypts the message, sends the plain message to the server that will do less work.